storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 Amazon AWS S3 and Google Cloud Storage offer 'Requester Pays' features for containers.
 In this case, requesters—and {strong}`not` bucket owners—are billed when remote objects are accessed.

-By default, cunoFS skips 'Requester Pays' containers when importing a credential file to avoid unexpected charges.
+By default, Object Mount skips 'Requester Pays' containers when importing a credential file to avoid unexpected charges.
 To enable access to such containers with a previously-imported credential file, run the following command:

 ```
 cuno creds --interactive pair <bucket_remote_uri>
 ```

-The {code}`--interactive`/{code}`-i` option will prompt the user to select from credentials in cunoFS's database.
+The {code}`--interactive`/{code}`-i` option will prompt the user to select from credentials in Object Mount's database.

 #### Amazon AWS S3